aslamhus/aslamhus/README.md

 ## Things I've built recently

 ### Backup applet
 Most recently, I used **Linux/Applescript** to build an applet that automates the backup of all the websites on my server.
 A cron job runs the app every month.
-It shows a progress bar that keeps me apprised of each backup's status/progress (archiving directories, rsyncing, etc).
-It organises each backup/snapshot of each site by date, and I can customise the backup for each site's needs with a .backupignore file.
+It shows a progress bar that keeps me apprised the backup status/progress (archiving directories, rsyncing, etc).
+Each backup/snapshot is organised by date and time, and I can customise the needs for each site with a .backupignore file.
 It also sends me an email report if the backup fails or is successful every month.

 ### My first NPM package!
-I use the File API a lot in my projects, so I decided to create a package I could reuse that selects files, generates previews of the files, and reads the files in order to upload to the server.
+I use the File API a fair bit, so I decided to create a library/package I could reuse that selects, reads, and previews files.
 You can check it out here [@aslamhus/fileselect](https://github.com/aslamhus/fileselect)

 ## Languages and frameworks I use